learn-co-curriculum/phase-0-intro-to-js-2-looping-code-along/README.md

 // LOG: I'm 39 years old.
 Happy birthday to me!
 ```

-In the above code, `let age = 30` is the **initialization**, as we create a
+In the above code, `let age = 30` is the **initialization**: we're creating a
 variable, `age`, that we'll use in the next three phases of the loop.
 Notice
 that we use `let` instead of `const` because we need to increment the value of
 `age`.

 The **condition** for the above loop is `age < 40`, or, in other words, "Run the
 code in the loop body until `age` is NOT less than `40`."
 As long as the
-condition evaluates to `true`, execute the code in the loop body, increment the
+condition evaluates to `true`, the code in the loop body is executed, the value
-value of `age`, and then reevaluate the condition.
-As soon as the condition
+of `age` is incremented, and the condition is reevaluated.
+As soon as the
-evaluates to `false`, exit the loop.
+condition evaluates to `false`, exit the loop.

 The **iteration** is `age++`, which increments the value of `age` by `1` after
 every pass through the loop.
 We initialized `age` as `30`, and it retains that